Gade Venkata Reddy

-Gade Venkat Reddy is a senior most politician from Prakasam district and 5 terms MLA of the Indian National Congress Party.
+Gade Venkat Reddy (10 July 1940 – 29 May 2026) was an Indian politician from Prakasam district and a 5-term MLA of the Indian National Congress Party.
 He was first elected in 1967 from Parchur Constituency, then within Bapatla Taluk and Guntur district.
-He is an advocate and businessman by profession and entered into politics later.
+Reddy was an advocate and businessman by profession and entered into politics later.

-He has been elected to serve as the Member of the Legislative Assembly for Bapatla Assembly constituency in Andhra Pradesh, India, between 2004 and 2014.
-He represents the Indian National Congress.
+Reddy was elected to serve as the Member of the Legislative Assembly for Bapatla Assembly constituency in Andhra Pradesh, India, between 2004 and 2014.
+He represented the Indian National Congress.

 Early life

 Gade Venkata Reddy was born at Pavuluru in Prakasam district to Gade Veera Reddy.
-He has graduated B.A (LLB) in 1959 in Bapatla.
+He graduated with a B.A (LLB) in 1959 in Bapatla.

 Political career

-He was elected as Member of Legislative Assembly to Bapatla (Assembly constituency) seat during 2009 assembly elections.
+Reddy was elected as Member of Legislative Assembly to Bapatla (Assembly constituency) seat during 2009 assembly elections.